top of page

 The original inspiration for this trek comes from Andrew Skurka's 2007 Great Western Loop.
 However, I wanted to find a way to include Southeast Utah's canyon country.
 So, I incoporated portions of the Arizona Trail and the HayDuke trails.

 There is no described backpacking trail (that I'm aware of) from Moab to Silverton, where one can pick up the CDT.
-I've tentatively mapped this part using pre-existing mountain bike trails and roads through the Uncompahgre and other parts of SW Colorado.
+I've tentatively mapped this part using pre-existing hiking trails, mountain bike trails and roads through the Uncompahgre and other parts of SW Colorado.

 The rest of the route is pretty straightforward as seen on the map.